pickyourtrail_logo

 Museum

-Koh Kret Island is a tiny artificial Island found in Nonthaburi, right next to Bangkok.
-It was formed in 1722 by the canal excavation, and it houses the Mon ethnic community as a rich heritage, with rich pottery handiwork and traditional food.
+Koh Kret Island is a tiny artificial island found in Nonthaburi, right next to Bangkok.
+It was formed in 1722 through excavation.
+It is home to the Mon ethnic community, known for its rich cultural heritage, traditional pottery, and local cuisine.

 Tourists travel to Koh Kret to: